 Google MyMaps content editor is really poor.
 This platform neither supports links (at least directly, which was explained previously here) nor any styles.
 All, what you can input there is only a plain text.

-Much better situation is in another one, the Scribble Maps, where you have got at least a basic tool kit for your content management in .kml files.
+A much better situation is in another one, the Scribble Maps, where you have got at least a basic tool kit for your content management in .kml files.

 Scribble Map has a small interface, where next to the link or embed image/movie options you can obviously input the text, but moreover instantly change the placemark coordinates, set object shrinking when zoom (object is only faint in Google Earth) out or (what’s the most important) make an advanced edition.
 This is the thing, which I would like to mention then.